 Can I specify whether I want ascending or descending date order when downloading historical data using the Excel Add-In?

-When downloading data that is in time-series format, it is possible to specify ascending or descending date order by using the QSERIES formula or the Quandl Formula Builder.
+When downloading data that is in time-series format, it is possible to specify ascending or descending date order by using the QSERIES formula or the Nasdaq Data Link Formula Builder.
+See below.
 By default, the time-series data is downloaded in descending date order with the most recent dates at the top.

 However, when downloading data that is in tables format, it is not possible to specify ascending or descending date order.
 For tables, we recommend downloading the data and filtering by the date column manually to change the order.

-=QSERIES(quandlCode, dateRange, frequency, sortOrder, transformation, limit, headers, dates, transpose)
+=QSERIES(quandlCode, dateRange, frequency, sortOrder, transformation, limit, headers, dates, transpose)<br>

 To return data in ascending order, put "asc" in the sortOrder argument, like this:

 The above formula will return data from the XNAS/ACIW time-series in ascending order.